ermongroup/cs228-notes/extras/vae/index.md

 - Approximate posterior inference over $$z$$: given an image $$x$$, what are its latent factors?
 - Approximate marginal inference over $$x$$: given an image $$x$$ with missing parts, how do we fill-in these parts?

-We are also going to make the following additional assumptions
+We are also going to make the following additional assumptions:

 - *Intractability*: computing the posterior probability $$p(z\mid x)$$ is intractable.
 - *Big data*: the dataset $$D$$ is too large to fit in memory; we can only work with small, subsampled batches of $$D$$.